StefanoSpadano/complex_networks_project/README.md

 - analize_sentiment.py: investigates sentiment distribution across posts;
 - analize_comment_sentiment.py: investigates comment's sentiment for each post;
 - network_aspects.py: takes care of visualization of the two different types of network and their features.

+The last three scripts produce some plots which will be saved in a dedicated folder for plots and each plot is saved with its name and a time stamp.

 **For Anaconda and Spyder users** you can simply open each script in Spyder and run it pressing F5, just make sure to activate the correct environment before.